Huzaifa-Arif/KFFL/README.md

  - ***Number of Simulations*** : Adjust for inspecting statistical variance in the output
  -   **Fairness Weights**: Adjust for desired tradeoff

-**Note**: Method KFFL-TD requires a bit of finetuning.
-Dont run that for now
 ## Sample Output

 Running the above file yields the following output